 - Our Club’s committee has overall accountability for this Policy and its implementation

-- Our Club Welfare Officers, Elisabeth Miles and Alan Dignamare responsible for updating this Policy in line with legislative and club developments
+- Our Club Welfare Officers, Guy Seabourn and Alan Dignam are responsible for updating this Policy in line with legislative and club developments

 - All individuals involved in/present at the club are required to adhere to the Policy and Code of Conduct

 - The LTA Safeguarding Team and Tennis Scotland, Tennis Wales and Tennis Foundation Safeguarding Leads can offer support to help clubs proactively safeguard.

 - The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Reporting a Safeguarding Concern Procedure.
 Unless someone is in immediate danger, they should inform their club Welfare Officer, LTA Safeguarding Team or National Safeguarding Lead.

 - The club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safe Safeguarding Team.